daniel-tomaszuk/Movie_DB_REST/README.md

 - localhost:8000/movie/{id} -> shows detailed information about movie with ID = id;

-- localhost:8000/person -> shows list all people
+- localhost:8000/person -> shows list of all people;

 - localhost:8000/person/{id} -> shows detailed information about movie with ID = id;